-Usually, I’m not much of a resort person, but I had a complimentary night through a rewards program I’m in, so when Poul flew back to Dubai, I decided to check in at Ritz-Carlton in Fort Lauderdale to extend my stay in the Florida sun.
+Usually, I’m not much of a resort person, but I had a complimentary night through a rewards program I’m in, so I decided to check in at Ritz-Carlton in Fort Lauderdale to extend my stay in the Florida sun.

 It’s a beautiful hotel right by the beach, in an area very similar to Jumeirah Beach Residence in Dubai.
 Add a few more sports cars and maybe a leopard or two, and you would have The Walk JBR.